Strengthening the EU’s telecommunications backbone

-In 1996, for the first time EU Institutions and agencies were interconnected with Member States.
-This was done through the network Trans European Services for Telematics between Administrations (TESTA), set up under IDA, a predecessor programme of ISA.
+In 1996, EU institutions and agencies were interconnected with EU countries for the first time.
+This was done through the network Trans European Services for Telematics between Administrations (TESTA).

 What are the objectives?

-- providing a catalogue of services that allows application owners to order security services for the accreditation of their classified information systems; and
+- providing a catalogue of services that allows application owners to order security services for the accreditation of their classified information systems

 What are the benefits?